 Adding users directly to a view is useful when you want to assign permissions to a user to use that view, but do not want them to be a member of a group that has additional permissions.
 To reduce the amount of administrative overhead, it may be simpler to assign permissions to groups.

-The Tez view instances allow the users to monitor and debug all Tez jobs, submitted by Hive queries and Pig scripts.
+The Apache TEZ view instances allow the users to monitor and debug all Tez jobs, submitted by Apache Hive queries and Apache Pig scripts.
 There is one default Tez view instance that is created when the cluster is provisioned.

 To assign users and groups to a Tez view instance, expand the TEZ row on the Views page, as described previously.